lonkaars/wall-e2/robot/readme.md

 this list will probably get updated from time to time:

-- modules shouldn't create any global state variables, they should use `static` variables instead.
+- logic modules shouldn't create any global state variables if possible, they should use `static` variables instead
-- modules are run cyclically, so they shouldn't take more than `W2_MAX_MODULE_CYCLE_MS` to execute (this is an arbitrary number, and may be changed).
+- logic modules are run cyclically, so they shouldn't take more than `W2_MAX_MODULE_CYCLE_MS` to execute (this is an arbitrary number, and may be changed)
-- documentation comments should follow the [javadoc-style doxygen format](https://wiki.scilab.org/Doxygen%20documentation%20Examples) and be placed in header (.h) files if possible. this only applies to public members (e.g. no local variables or module-internal code).
+- documentation comments should follow the [javadoc-style doxygen format](https://wiki.scilab.org/Doxygen%20documentation%20Examples) and be placed in header (.h) files. this only applies to public members (e.g. no local variables or module-internal code)
 - code style is mostly handled by `clang-format` and `clang-tidy`, but you should still follow these naming conventions (`<angle brackets>` indicate placeholders):